 Agnes, which are your research interests?

 My main research interests related to Internet of Things and People are about embedded intelligence, distributed artificial intelligence, sensor-intensive systems and machine learning.
-I’m also interested in the users’ perspective of technological solutions and I’m convinced […] Continue reading
+I’m also interested in the users’ perspective of technological solutions and I’m […] Continue reading

 The healthcare of the future is heavily dependent on digital and connected technologies.
 How will this impact care providers, practitioners, and patients?
 We invite you – as policymaker, healthcare practitioner, patient, researcher or technology developer – who have ideas or experience in how technology can support and advance healthcare.
 Together, we will do a health check up on the current state and the futures of smart health, identifying new and interesting research opportunities.